ceciliadeveza/gn-api-sdk-php/README.md

 # SDK GERENCIANET FOR PHP #
 Sdk for Gerencianet Pagamentos' API.
+For more informations about parameters and values, please refer to [Gerencianet](www.gerencianet.com.br) documentation.

 **:warning: This module is under development and is based on the new API that Gerencianet is about to release.
 It won't work in production by now.**